BlackIkeEagle/blog.herecura.eu/content/blog/2020-05-12-mysql-memory-usage-in-real-life/index.md

 ## Conclusion

 In production the behaviour of jemalloc differed a lot from what we saw in the benchmarks.
-Glibc has practically the same behaviour and tcmalloc really shines in its stable memory consumption.
-We can again conclude tcmalloc is the clear winner when we are using it with mysql in production.
+This different behaviour is mostly related to our workload.
+With other workloads we know for a fact that jemalloc is doing fine.
+Glibc has practically the same trend as we have seen in the benchmark tests.
+And tcmalloc really shines, whatever you throw at it, its memory consumption is extremely stable.
+We can conclude tcmalloc is the clear winner for our workload and usecase in combination with mysql.

 [1]: https://blog.herecura.eu/blog/2020-04-23-mysql-memory-usage/